Wednesday, September 14, 2022

 The essay cites Emma's "Last Testimony," which her son Joseph Smith III recorded shortly before Emma died.
 Emma never publicly acknowledged this document, and Joseph Smith III did not publish it until several months after she died.
 From the context of the statement itself, it is apparent that Emma sought to refute the Spalding theory (which was based on the premise that Joseph dictated from behind a curtain because he was reading the Spalding manuscript.)

 Although Emma claimed to work as a scribe, we have no record in which she specified when or where she wrote or what portion of the text she recorded.
+Her handwriting does not appear anywhere on the extant Original Manuscript.

 The historical record supports three possibilities.
 Emma apparently acted as scribe before Martin Harris arrived in 1828, before Oliver Cowdery arrived in 1829, and at the Whitmer home in Fayette.